 41. Is it possible to challenge decisions approving or prohibiting transactions?
 If so, before which court or tribunal?

 The LPEC sets out the right to challenge the AMC decision in court.
-There is a legal uncertainty which court - commercial or administrative - has jurisdiction over such appeals, although it has been prevailing practice for a decade to appeal through commercial courts.
-Given the jurisdictional uncertainty, the AMC decisions may be challenged in a commercial court (eg, the Commercial Court in the City of Kyiv, Sevastopol, Crimea etc) or an administrative court (eg, the District Administrative Court in the City of Kyiv).
-The relevant statement of claim indicating the grounds for invalidation of the AMC decision should be filed within two months from the date of receipt of the decision to a commercial court and within a month to an administrative court.
+There is a legal uncertainty which court - commercial or administrative - has jurisdiction over such appeals, although it has been prevailing practice for a decade to appeal through commercial courts (though a draft law resolving this uncertainty in favour of commercial courts has recently passed its first reading).
+The relevant statement of claim indicating the grounds for invalidation of the AMC decision should be filed within two months from the date of receipt of the decision.
+Given the jurisdictional uncertainty the AMC decisions may be challenged in a commercial court (eg, the Commercial Court in the City of Kyiv, Sevastopol, Crimea, etc) or an administrative court (eg, the District Administrative Court in the City of Kyiv).

 Both courts' decisions may further be appealed to the competent appellate instance within a certain period (in an administrative proceeding: 10 days to initiate the appeal by filing a pro forma application plus 20 days to have it supported by the substantive petition; in a commercial proceeding: 10 days).

-The relevant courts would be the Kyiv Administrative Court of Appeal in the administrative proceeding and the Kyiv Commercial Court of Appeal in the commercial proceeding.
+The relevant courts would be the Kyiv Administrative Court of Appeal in the administrative proceeding and the Kyiv Commercial Court of Appeal - in the commercial.

 Further, if the second appeal is unsuccessful, the claimant may go to higher courts for cassation - the Higher Administrative Court of Ukraine for the administrative or the Higher Commercial Court of Ukraine for the commercial proceeding.